robleto/robletofamily/README.md

 ![gitback](https://cdn.dribbble.com/userupload/4107704/file/original-315fe3e938301ea9447a72f3651e792d.png?compress=1&resize=1024x871)

-Hello there 👋, thanks for visiting my the Robleto Family website.
+Hello there 👋, thanks for visiting my Robleto Family website.

-I’m Greg and my wife Selena and I sent out a Christmas Card insert every year.
+My wife Selena and I (Greg) sent out a Christmas Card insert every year.
 It's a folded printed update on the past year that is inserted into each card we send.
 Unfortunately we can't reach everyone by mail, we just don't have enough stamps.
 So, I am recreating the InDesign designed insert as a single-page website so we can extend the reach of sharing our past year.

 . . .